Advice for LGBTQ+ Survivors

 4. If you’re worried about putting the wellbeing of your community members at risk, even if one of them has harmed you:

 Like many marginalized groups, LGBTQ+ people often do not want to report sexual misconduct to authorities because we do not want other members of our community to be harmed by a system we rightfully mistrust.
-If you want your experience to be addressed by your school but don’t want to risk the possibility that the person who harmed you could be suspended, expelled, or otherwise punished, you can ask for your case to be handled through an alternative resolution process (see AR guide at page 45).
+If you want your experience to be addressed by your school but don’t want to risk the possibility that the person who harmed you could be suspended, expelled, or otherwise punished, you can ask for your case to be handled through an alternative resolution process.
+(View our Alternative Resolution Guide.)
 Alternative resolution is not a punitive process, and it can give you the opportunity to negotiate mutual agreements between you and the person who harmed you about how they will be accountable and how you will stay safe.

 5. If the harm you experienced feels systemic rather than just interpersonal: